wookey-project/ewok-kernel/doc/debug_sched.rst

 The scheduler tries 32 times before executing the idle task.

-This scheduler is mostly an example scheduling scheme.
+This scheduler is mostly an example of basic scheduling scheme.

 MLQ-RR scheduler
 ^^^^^^^^^^^^^^^^

-The MLQ-RR scheduler is the only scheduling scheme of EwoK supporting task priorities.
+The MLQ-RR scheduler is the only scheduling scheme of EwoK supporting tasks priorities.
 This scheduler is able to schedule tasks based on their priority using the following rules: